 If you need to brush up on skills, there are a lot of free places to learn online.
-Your local library may also offer free access to paid online courses, as we explain in “Stop Paying for These 10 Things That Are Free With a Library Card.”
+Your local library may also offer free access to paid online courses, as we explain in “Don’t Pay for These 10 Things: They Are Free With a Library Card.”

 5. Consider changing your email address

-Remember when phones didn’t require an area code for local calls, so people would include it in parentheses, if at all?
+Remember when phones didn’t require an area code for local calls, so people would include it in parentheses?
 There’s a similar kind of age marker with email — the domain you use.

 If your email address still ends in yahoo.com, hotmail.com or aol.com, hiring managers might worry you’re still living in the 1990s.
 Gmail.com and outlook.com are both free and considered current, professional options.

 If you don’t have a LinkedIn profile, get one.
 It’s like a free Facebook page for job-seekers, and you should expect hiring managers to take a peek even if they don’t ask you for a link to your LinkedIn profile.

 Update it to reflect your polished and pared resume.
 It would be a shame to put all that work in, so to speak, only to have your LinkedIn account still showing details that age you.